-Revenue from Licence agreements
+Revenue from licence agreements

-The revenue from the Acadia license agreement is a Phase II reimbursement fee and has been recognised as a separate performance obligation as it is distinct from all the other obligations within the Acadia licensing agreement.
-The revenue from this performance obligation has therefore been recognised at a point in time when Neuren had transferred its intellectual property to Arcadia and Neuren had an enforceable right to receive payment.
+The revenue from the ACADIA license agreement recognised in the prior year was a Phase II reimbursement fee and was recognised as a separate performance obligation as it is distinct from all the other obligations within the Acadia licence agreement.
+The revenue from this performance obligation was recognised at a point in time when Neuren had transferred its intellectual property to ACADIA and Neuren had an enforceable right to receive payment.